Things To Do In New York City, NY

 The five airports are:

-Located on Long Island, the country next to Queens, it is served by American Airlines (AA) and Southwest Airlines (WN).
+Located on Long Island, the county next to Queens, it is served by Breeze Airways (MX), Frontier Airlines (F9), Southwest Airlines (WN).

 The Suffolk Bus and the Hampton Jitney serve the airport.
 Plus the Long Island Railroad (LIRR) station is a mile away.
 You can use the airport shuttle or take a taxi or a shared ride to the station.

 Located in Queens, NY, you can fly into here from the domestic U.S. and Canada.
 Getting into Manhattan or other parts of New York is pretty easy via the MTA bus service.
-The M60 will take you into Manhattan and connect with the 1, 2 and 3 or the 4, 5 or 6 trains and other buses.
-The Q70 will take you to Flushing for the 7 and E trains.
+The paid M60 will take you into Manhattan and connect with the 2 and 3 or the 4, 5 or 6 or the A, C, B and D trains and other buses.
+The free Q70 will take you to Flushing for the number 7 and E, F, M and R trains.

-If you’re trying to get to say Newark Airport, head to Penn Station and then take the NJ Transit or Amtrak trains to Newark Airport Station and then take the AirTrain to the terminals.
+If you’re trying to get to say Newark Airport, head to Penn Station via the M60 or the Q70 to the trains and then take the NJ Transit or Amtrak trains to Newark Airport Station and then take the Newark AirTrain to the terminals.

 If you’re headed to JFK Airport, take the Q70 to Flushing and then take the E train to Jamaican Station and then take the AirTrain to your terminal.
 You can also go to Kew Gardens station on the E and take the Q10 to the JFK airport.